Avignon and its surroundings by bike

 On the via Rhôna route and close to the Mediterranean by bike route

-For lovers of itinerant cycling trips, Avignon is a stop on 2 Eurovelo routes:
+For lovers of long-distance cycling trips, Avignon is a stop on 2 Eurovelo routes:

 – Via Rhona (EV17), 815 km long that connects Switzerland with the Mediterranean.
 Avignon is at the end of stage 18/ beginning of stage 19.